aenavidad/historical-series-re-Belize/work/dec-22/free-text-nov-25.md

     - may want to retroactively record or estimate minimal fit-for-use requirements listed by [jauer](https://doi.org/10.3233/shti200380) sec.
 3, at least for those datasets in output table 2 deemed to have contributed to v-1.4,
     - may want to retroactively record or estimate the six data versioning principles listed by [klump](http://doi.org/10.5334/dsj-2021-012) seventh sec., at least for those datasets in output table 2 deemed to have contributed to v-1.4,
 6. now want to skim [[iCloud:hist pp notes.md]] for model articles accompanying historical dataset releases to see what exactly our pre-print for v-1.4 should look like,
-    - inc abstract, conclusion, obviously,
+    - inc abstract, conclusion, and so on, obviously,
     - in introductory / contextual section inc some notes on historiography eg accuracy as regards facts, eg biases or trends, eg access or availability of primary sources, non-interpretative secondary sources, their accuracy, and so on,
+    - in presentation / description section inc some notes on size, precision / accuracy of data in v-1.4,
+7. now want to ouput text re notes on historiography in output text 1,
-7. xx
+8. xx

 # output
 ## table 1